From writer/director Nicholas Jarecki; new drama/thriller Crisis stars Gary Oldman, Armie Hammer, Evangeline Lilly and Greg Kinnear.

 Michelle Rodriguez, Kid Cudi, Indira Varma, Lily-Rose Depp, Mia Kirshner, Michael Aronov, Adam Tsekhman, Veronica Ferres, Nicholas Jarecki, John Ralston and Martin Donovan also star.

 Bearing in mind the huge impact of Ginsburg’s work in the United States and beyond, I really expected a more ‘epic feeling’ finished product.
-Instead the thought that ‘an opportunity has definitely been missed here’ entered my mind and never left.
+Instead, the thought that ‘an opportunity has definitely been missed here’ entered my mind and never left.

 Watch it for the US Supreme Court scene, the clothes worn by Felicity Jones and if you’re really, really curious.
 Just know that the documentary RBG (2018) is better.

-Dev Patel, Armie Hammer, Nazanin Boniadi and Jason Isaacs are the stars of new historical drama / thriller Hotel Mumbai.
+Dev Patel, Armie Hammer, Nazanin Boniadi and Jason Isaacs are the stars of new historical drama/thriller Hotel Mumbai.

-Directed by Anthony Maras, the premise is the true story of the 2008 terrorist attack in Mumbai, India at the Taj Hotel…
+Directed by Anthony Maras, the premise is the true story of the 2008 terrorist attack in Mumbai, India, at the Taj Hotel.

 The stories of people working together to survive under extraordinary circumstances, that’s why I want to see this.
 It helps that this trailer looks good and the cast is reliable.

-On The Basis Of Sex is the Mimi Leder directed drama / biography about Justice Ruth Bader Ginsburg (RBG).
+On the Basis of Sex is the Mimi Leder-directed drama/biography about Justice Ruth Bader Ginsburg (RBG).